fbpx

 10. Shirley Temple peony

-Shirley Temple Peony is a wildly popular blush-white double peony with large flowers.
+Shirley Temple peony is a wildly popular blush-white double peony with large flowers.
 The blooms are a light rose-pink when they first open, maturing to a cream-white color at peak bloom (when they can reach 8″ wide each).
 Flowers are attractive to beneficial pollinators and have a delicious floral scent.
 Leaves are glossy and dark green, and while stems are strong, this variety may need the support of a peony ring while in full bloom due to the sheer size of the flowers.

 11. Blush Queen peony

-Blush Queen Peony is a soft cream-colored double herbaceous peony with hints of pink in the center.
+Blush Queen peony is a soft cream-colored double herbaceous peony with hints of pink in the center.
 These giant flowers reach 8″-10″ across on mature plants.
 The foliage is medium green.

-The Blush Queen Peony (Paeonia ‘Blush Queen’) can be grown in Zones 3-9.
+The Blush Queen peony (Paeonia ‘Blush Queen’) can be grown in Zones 3-9.
 Plants bloom in the middle of peony season, generally flowering in late spring or early summer (depending on the local climate).
 Plants grow to 36″-42″ tall and about 36″ wide.
-The Blush Queen Peony was bred by Aart Hoogendoorn of Boskoop, Netherlands, and was introduced in 1949.
+The Blush Queen peony was bred by Aart Hoogendoorn of Boskoop, Netherlands, and was introduced in 1949.

 12. Top Brass peony

-Top Brass Peony is a double bombe-type cream-white herbaceous peony with a canary-yellow ring of staminodes around the center.
+Top Brass peony is a double bombe-type cream-white herbaceous peony with a canary-yellow ring of staminodes around the center.
 These tall, fluffy, sweetly-scented blooms are large, reaching 6″-7″ wide.
 Plants bloom prolifically and have attractive glossy green foliage.

 13. Jan van Leeuwen peony

-Jan van Leeuwen Peony is an elegant heirloom Japanese-type herbaceous peony with white petals and a striking yellow center.
+Jan van Leeuwen peony is an elegant heirloom Japanese-type herbaceous peony with white petals and a striking yellow center.
 These easy-care plants have strong stems, dense green foliage, and minimal care requirements.
 The bowl-shaped blooms are about 5″ wide.

-The Jan van Leeuwen Peony (Paeonia lactiflora ‘Jan van Leeuwen’) can be grown in Zones 3-8.
+The Jan van Leeuwen peony (Paeonia lactiflora ‘Jan van Leeuwen’) can be grown in Zones 3-8.
 This late-flowering variety typically blooms in early summer.
 Plants grow at a medium rate, typically reaching 34″-36″ tall and 24″-36″ wide.
-The Jan van Leeuwen Peony was bred by Leonard van Leeuwen of Sassenheim, Netherlands in 1928.
+The Jan van Leeuwen peony was bred by Leonard van Leeuwen of Sassenheim, Netherlands, in 1928.

 14. Marie Lemoine peony

-Marie Lemoine Peony is an heirloom herbaceous double peony with lemon-white flowers.
+Marie Lemoine peony is an heirloom herbaceous double peony with lemon-white flowers.
 The foliage of this type has a dark green color and a glossy finish.
 The fluffy blooms grow to about 6″ wide each and become more white in color as the blooms mature on the stem.

-The Marie Lemoine Peony (Paeonia lactiflora ‘Marie Lemoine’) grows in hardiness Zones 3-8.
+The Marie Lemoine peony (Paeonia lactiflora ‘Marie Lemoine’) grows in hardiness Zones 3-8.
 This type of flower is late in the peony season, typically blooming in early summer.
-These heirloom plants grow slowly, but reach 24″-26″ tall and about 30″ wide.
-The Marie Lemoine Peony was bred by Jacques Calot of Douai, France, and introduced in 1869.
+These heirloom plants grow slowly but reach 24″-26″ tall and about 30″ wide.
+The Marie Lemoine peony was bred by Jacques Calot of Douai, France, and introduced in 1869.

 15. Honey Gold peony

-The Honey Gold Peony (Paeonia lactiflora ‘Honey Gold’) can be grown in Zones 3-8.
+The Honey Gold peony (Paeonia lactiflora ‘Honey Gold’) can be grown in Zones 3-8.
 These plants grow slowly, reaching a height of 30″ tall and an eventual spread of 23″-36″ wide.
-The Honey Gold Peony was bred by Carl G. Klehm of South Barrington, Illinois (USA), and introduced in 1970.
+The Honey Gold peony was bred by Carl G. Klehm of South Barrington, Illinois (USA), and introduced in 1970.

 16. Moon River peony

-Moon River Peony is a cream-pink herbaceous peony with large fluffy blooms.
+Moon River peony is a cream-pink herbaceous peony with large fluffy blooms.
 The double blooms mature to 8″ wide.
 The center of the flower tends to be a cream-white color while the outer petals have a pink blush.
 Foliage is a dark green color.

-The Moon River Peony (Paeonia lactiflora ‘Moon River’) grows well in Zones 3-8.
+The Moon River peony (Paeonia lactiflora ‘Moon River’) grows well in Zones 3-8.
 Plants grow to 34″-36″ tall and about 30″-36″ wide.
-The Moon River Peony was also bred by Carl G. Klehm (USA), and was introduced in 1972.
+The Moon River peony was also bred by Carl G. Klehm (USA) and introduced in 1972.

 17. Solange peony

-Solange Peony is a pink-white herbaceous peony with fully-double rose-like blooms.
+Solange peony is a pink-white herbaceous peony with fully double rose-like blooms.
 The flowers are quite large, reaching 7″ wide in full bloom.
 The foliage is dark green.

-The Solange Peony (Paeonia lactiflora ‘Solange’) thrives in gardening Zones 3-8.
+The Solange peony (Paeonia lactiflora ‘Solange’) thrives in gardening Zones 3-8.
 Mature plants tend to be about 36″ tall and 24″-36″ wide.
 This late-flowering type blooms in early summer, with blooms that open slowly and gracefully.
-The Solange Peony was bred by Victor Lemoine of Nancy, France, and introduced in 1907.
+The Solange peony was bred by Victor Lemoine of Nancy, France, and introduced in 1907.

 18. Joker peony

-Joker Peony is a pink-white herbaceous peony with unique pink-tipped petals.
+Joker peony is a pink-white herbaceous peony with unique pink-tipped petals.
 These double blooms reach 8″ wide and are well-supported on short, stocky stems.
 The flowers have a surprisingly bright pink shade when they first open, with the white tones developing as the petals unfurl.
 The foliage has an understated green-grey color.

-The Joker Peony (Paeonia ‘Joker’) grows in Zones 3-8.
+The Joker peony (Paeonia ‘Joker’) grows in Zones 3-8.
 These compact plants tend to reach 30″-32″ tall and 30″ wide when mature.
 Joker Peony plants tend to bloom early to mid-season compared to other peonies, typically flowering in mid-spring.
-The Joker Peony was likely bred by W. S. Bockstoce (Pittsburgh, PA), and was introduced by Henry Landis (Willowdale, ON, Canada) and Allan Rogers (Sherwood, OR).
+The Joker Peony was likely bred by W. S. Bockstoce (Pittsburgh, PA) and was introduced by Henry Landis (Willowdale, ON, Canada) and Allan Rogers (Sherwood, OR).

 Renkaku tree peony